Information Services & Technology

-The second floor houses the Student Affairs offices of the Vice President, Assistant Vice President, Fraternity and Sorority Life, Student Leadership and Involvement; Lesbian, Gay Bisexual, Transgender, Queer, Ally Services; and Off Campus and Commuter Services.
+The second floor houses the Student Affairs offices of the Fraternity and Sorority Life; Student Leadership and Involvement; Lesbian, Gay Bisexual, Transgender, Queer, Ally Services; and Off Campus and Commuter Services.
 The Student Services, Inc. Business Office; the department of Student Activities are on this floor as well.
 The Center for Student Involvement, where student organizations have work space, is also located on the second floor.

 For information concerning Sykes Union, please call the Information Center at 610-436-2984/3360.